 Listing 18-17: Using _ in a function signature

-This code will completely ignore the value passed as the first argument, 3, and will print out This code only uses the y parameter: 4.
+This code will completely ignore the value passed as the first argument, 3, and will print This code only uses the y parameter: 4.

 In most cases when you no longer need a particular function parameter, you would change the signature so it doesn’t include the unused parameter.
-Ignoring a function parameter can be especially useful in some cases , such as when implementing a trait, when you need a certain type signature but the function body in your implementation doesn’t need one of the parameters.
-The compiler will then not warn about unused function parameters, as it would if we used a name instead.
+Ignoring a function parameter can be especially useful in some cases: for example, when implementing a trait when you need a certain type signature but the function body in your implementation doesn’t need one of the parameters.
+The compiler will then not warn about unused function parameters, as it would if you used a name instead.

 Ignoring Parts of a Value with a Nested _

-We can also use _ inside of another pattern to ignore just part of a value , when we only want to test for part of a value but have no use for the other parts in the corresponding code we want to run.
-Listing 18-18 shows code responsible for setting a value.
-The business requirements are that the user should not be allowed to overwrite an existing customization of a setting, but can unset the setting and can give the setting a value if it is currently unset.
+We can also use _ inside another pattern to ignore just part of a value: for example, when we only want to test for part of a value but have no use for the other parts in the corresponding code we want to run.
+Listing 18-18 shows code responsible for managing a setting’s value.
+The business requirements are that the user should not be allowed to overwrite an existing customization of a setting but can unset the setting and can give the setting a value if it is currently unset.

 let mut setting_value = Some(5);